 5. TD Student Chequing Account

-This TD Student accounts is similar to its Every Day Chequing Account without the monthly fee and offers:
+This TD Student account is similar to its Every Day Chequing Account without the monthly fee and offers:

 - $0 monthly account fee